• Home

 For further information, download ScentTECH’s guide to Drug and Alcohol Detection in the Workplace here

-- Changes in attendance
+• Changes in attendance,

-- Erratic behaviour and over-reactions
+• Erratic behaviour and over-reactions, and

-- Visual clues (paraphernalia, symptoms)
+• Visual clues (paraphernalia, symptoms).

-In the above situations all observations should be recorded and preferably witnessed by a second employee before any action is taken.
+In the above situations, all observations should be recorded and preferably witnessed by a second employee before any action is taken.

 For further information, download ScentTECH’s guide to Drug and Alcohol Detection in the Workplace here